10 Most Underrated Rolling Stones Songs

 In the number seven position on our “10 Most Underrated Rolling Stones Songs” list is another ’60s Rolling Stones song that was released on both the United States and United Kingdom versions of the grand Aftermath album.
 It was interesting that these different editions of the same album even had different covers and, of course, different track listings.
 However, in this case, “Stupid Girl” was placed as the second track on both the US and UK editions of the album.
 This song was also covered by the rock band Garbage about forty years later.
 The album Aftermath was released in 1966.
 “Stupid Girl” was the B-side to the album’s single “Paint It, Black.”

-We couldn’t put together this underrated Rolling Stones songs list without adding at least one Keith Richards song.
-There are probably a lot more that we could put on this list, but there’s so much ground to cover with the Rolling Stones.
-Keith Richards’ ballad “The Worst” is definitely one of his most heartbreaking songs that just sounds so genuine in every single lyric.
-Richards bleeds so tenderly with incredible regret throughout the entire song.
+We couldn’t put together this underrated list of Rolling Stones songs without adding at least one Keith Richards song.
+There are probably a lot more we could add to this list, but there’s so much ground to cover with the Rolling Stones.
+Keith Richards’ ballad “The Worst” is definitely one of his most heartbreaking songs, and it just sounds so genuine in every single lyric.
+Richard bleeds so tenderly, with incredible regret, throughout the entire song.

 At the halfway point on our “10 Most Underrated Rolling Stones Songs” list is one of those B-sides that we always thought was better than the A-side.
 The Rolling Stones song “Dance Little Sister” was the B-side to the second single released from the album It’s Only Rock ‘n Roll.
 The A-side of this single was a cover of the classic Motown song “Ain’t Too Proud to Beg.”
 The initial single from the album was the title track “It’s Only Rock ‘n Roll.”